-MEDFORD, MA (WHDH) - Krystle Campbell was killed in the 2013 Boston Marathon bombings.
+MEDFORD, MASS.
+(WHDH) - Krystle Campbell was killed in the 2013 Boston Marathon bombings.

 Since that time, her family has been working on a way to honor her memory and help the community—Sunday, a peace garden was dedicated in Campbell’s honor.